A. E. W. Mason

-Alfred Edward Woodley Mason (7 May 1865 – 22 November 1948) was an English author and politician.
+Alfred Edward Woodley Mason (7 May 1865 – 22 November 1948) was an English author and Liberal Party Member of Parliament.
 He is best remembered for his 1902 novel of courage and cowardice in wartime, The Four Feathers, and is also known as the creator of Inspector Hanaud, a French detective who was an early template for Agatha Christie's famous Hercule Poirot.

 His prolific output in short stories and novels were frequently made and remade into films during his lifetime; though many of the silent versions have been lost or forgotten, the productions of Fire Over England (1937) and The Four Feathers (1939) remain enduring classics of British cinema.

 Life

 Mason was born in Camberwell.
 He studied at Dulwich College and graduated from Trinity College, Oxford, in 1888.
 He was a contemporary of fellow Liberal Anthony Hope, who went on to write the adventure novel The Prisoner of Zenda.
 He was an actor before he became a writer, and took the role of Major Plechanoff in the premiere of George Bernard Shaw's Arms and the Man in 1894.
 He was also an avid cricket player.

-His first novel, A Romance of Wastdale, was published in 1895.
+Arthur Quiller-Couch and Oscar Wilde encouraged him to write, and his first novel, A Romance of Wastdale, was published in 1895.
 He was the author of more than 30 books, including At The Villa Rose (1910), a mystery novel in which he introduced his French detective, Inspector Hanaud; Hanaud's career in six novels spanned from before World War I to after World War II.

 His best-known book is The Four Feathers, which has been made into several films (see below).
 Many consider it his masterpiece.
 Other books are The House of the Arrow (1924), No Other Tiger (1927), The Prisoner in the Opal (1929) and Fire Over England (1937).
 He contributed a short story, "The Conjurer", to The Queen's Book of the Red Cross.

 Mason was elected as a Liberal Member of Parliament for Coventry in the 1906 general election.
 He served only a single term in Parliament, retiring at the next general election in January 1910.